aws-samples/aws-eks-samples/examples/kubernetes/how-to-tshoot-eks-intermittent-network-issues/README.md

 ## Getting Started

+First, setup a namespace to run the pods in.
+Use the manifest called namespace.yaml in the manifests folder to do that.

-First, you would need to setup an S3 bucket or you can choose to use an existing S3 bucket.
+Next, you would need to setup an S3 bucket or you can choose to use an existing S3 bucket.
 Should you need to create a new S3 bucket, please refer the best pracatices document below to help setup S3 bucket with server access logging that does NOT have public access enabled :

 - Security best practices for Amazon S3 - https://docs.aws.amazon.com/AmazonS3/latest/userguide/security-best-practices.html

+Server access logging provides detailed records of the requests that are made to a bucket.
+Server access logs can assist you in security and access audits, help you learn about your customer base, and understand your Amazon S3 bill.
+Further, Amazon EKS control plane logging provides audit and diagnostic logs directly from the Amazon EKS control plane to CloudWatch Logs in your account.
+These logs make it easy for you to secure and run your clusters.
+You can select the exact log types you need, and logs are sent as log streams to a group for each Amazon EKS cluster in CloudWatch.
+Refer to documentation below to get started with EKS Control Plane logging setup :

+- Amazon EKS control plane logging - https://docs.aws.amazon.com/eks/latest/userguide/control-plane-logs.html

 To keep analysis targetted, first try to figure out if the connectivity issue happens for a particular worker node, set of worker nodes or randomly anywhere across the cluster.
 Follow the sections below to work with either of the mentioned scenarios.